Tuesday, 24 October 2017

 A long silence as she articulated the complex terrain of sexuality.

-Yes, sometimes we feel flattered, tittilated, turned on by what is
+Yes, sometimes we feel flattered, tittilated, turned on by what is beyond those fields of right and wrong.

 'Johanna, you need to block him.